larryv/dotfiles/README.txt

         $ make zsh-uninstall

 Files are always installed to $HOME.
-To use a directory other than the user's home directory (e.g., for testing), override $HOME.
+To use a directory other than the user's home directory (e.g., for testing), override HOME.

     $ HOME=/tmp/dotfiles_test make install